 In Australia, less than one-third of all parliamentarians and one-fifth of all ministers are women.
 The Pathways to Politics Program for Women will address this under-representation by providing hands-on training and networking opportunities for women who aspire to elected office.

-The Pathways to Politics Program for Women is a non-partisan initiative funded by the Trawalla foundation and hosted by the Melbourne School of Government.
+The Pathways to Politics Program for Women is a non-partisan initiative borne out of a partnership between the Women’s Leadership Institute Australia, Trawalla Foundation and Melbourne School of Government.
 It provides a select group of female University of Melbourne students and alumni, the opportunity to gain the skills and networks to reach elected office at local, state and national levels.

 Modelled on the Harvard Kennedy School program, ‘From Harvard Square to the Oval Office’, it aims to redress the lack of representation of women in Australian politics.